mahmoud35634/titanic_predict_classification_using_logistic_regression/README.md

 ### Code

-Template code is provided in the notebook `titanic.ipynb` notebook file.
-Additional supporting code can be found in `titanic_visualizations.py`.
+Template code is provided in the notebook `titanic.ipynb` notebook file. .
 While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 #### This Notebook will show basic examples of:
 #### Data Handling